sherrymax/aps-examples/aps-analytics-kibana-elasticsearch/readme.md

----
-title: Custom Dashboards and Analytics with Alfresco Process Services
----
 #### The project contains all the components required to build custom reports using Kibana and ElasticSearch

 ## Use-Case / Requirement